 - Resource Recovery

 - Textiles and Fashion

-The University of Borås also have doctoral candidates in research areas the university does not have its own rights to issue doctoral degrees, e.g within Business and IT as well as Teacher Education and Education Work.
-In these cases the University of Borås conducts the doctoral education in collaboration with other universities.
+The University of Borås also have doctoral candidates in research areas for which the university does not have its own rights to grant doctoral degrees, e.g within Business and IT as well as Teacher Education and Education Work.
+In these cases, the university of Borås conducts the doctoral education in collaboration with other universities.